Dimensional Transmutation in Gravity and Cosmology

 From~\cite{Caprini:2015zlo} (which used, among other things, the results of~\cite{Huber:2008hg} based on the ``envelope approximation") one finds the following GW spectrum due to vacuum bubble collisions (valid in the presence of supercooling and $\alpha\gg 1$) \be h^2 \Omega_{\rm GW}(f_{\rm GW}) \approx 1.29 \times 10^{-6}\left(\frac{H(T_{\rm RH})}{\beta_n}\right)^2\left(\frac{100}{g_*(T_{\rm RH})}\right)^{1/3}\frac{3.8(f_{\rm GW}/f_{\rm peak})^{2.8}}{1+2.8(f_{\rm GW}/f_{\rm peak})^{3.8}},\ee where $f_{\rm peak}$ is the red-shifted frequency peak today and is given by~\cite{Caprini:2015zlo} \be f_{\rm peak} \approx 3.79\times 10^2\frac{\beta_n}{H(T_{\rm RH})}\frac{T_{\rm RH}}{10^{10}{\rm GeV}} \left( \frac{g_*(T_{\rm RH})}{100}\right)^{1/6} \, {\rm Hz} . \ee Some progress has been made to compute the GW spectrum beyond the envelope approximation~\cite{Jinno:2017fby,Konstandin:2017sat,Lewicki:2020jiv}, but Eq.~(\ref{eq:gw_col}) remains to date a reasonable and simple approximation for the bubble collisions that take place in the vacuum~\cite{Konstandin:2017sat} (which is what we are mainly interested in for quasi scale-invariant theories).

 The formalism explained in this and the previous sections can be used to calculate the key features of the phase transitions and the GW spectrum in a variety of models, where the scales are generated through DT.
 For example, the EW phase transition and the corresponding GW spectrum has been studied in~\cite{Espinosa:2008kw,Sannino:2015wka,Marzola:2017jzl}.
-The Peccei-Quinn (PQ)~\cite{Peccei:1977hh} case has been investigated in \cite{DelleRose:2019pgi,vonHarling:2019gme}, which focused on effective models, and in~\cite{Ghoshal:2020vud}, which considered a fundamental asymptotically free Peccei-Quinn model previously built in~\cite{Salvio:2020prd}.
+The phase transition associated with the breaking of the Pati-Salam gauge group down to the SM gauge group was analyzed in~\cite{Huang:2020bbe}.
+The Peccei-Quinn (PQ)~\cite{Peccei:1977hh} case has been investigated in \cite{DelleRose:2019pgi,vonHarling:2019gme}, which focused on effective models, and in~\cite{Ghoshal:2020vud}, which considered a fundamental asymptotically free PQ model previously built in~\cite{Salvio:2020prd}.
 The analysis of Refs.~\cite{Ghoshal:2020vud,Salvio:2020prd} also provides an example of how predictive a theory with CDT can be, especially if combined with requirement of having UV fixed points for all couplings: several couplings of this model are indeed predicted in the IR, where the observations are made.
-The predictivity of the model leads to a rigid dependence of the phase transition (like its duration and the nucleation temperature) and the GW spectrum on the PQ symmetry breaking scale and the QCD gauge coupling.
+The predictivity of the model in~\cite{Ghoshal:2020vud} leads to a rigid dependence of the phase transition (like its duration and the nucleation temperature) and the GW spectrum on the PQ symmetry breaking scale and the QCD gauge coupling.